trebor/soul-bound/rfc.md

 ## **9.1 Unforgeability of Attestations**

-* **Invariant:** No party (malicious client, network adversary) can produce a valid `SponsorAttestation` or `SensorPackage` without physically co‑locating two devices and holding the correct private keys.
+* **Invariant:** No party (malicious client, network adversary) can produce a valid `SponsorAttestation` or `SensorPackage` without physically co-locating two devices and holding the correct private keys.
 * **Mechanisms:**
   * All sensor hashes and session nonces are included in signatures by Candidate and Sponsor.
   * Validators reject any attestation whose signature fails verification or whose hashes do not match recorded sensor proofs.

 ## **9.2 Freshness & Liveness Guarantees**

-* **Invariant:** Every protocol step must occur within its configured time window; no stale or future‑dated messages are accepted.
+* **Invariant:** Every protocol step must occur within its configured time window; no stale or future-dated messages are accepted.
 * **Mechanisms:**
-  * Off‑chain messages include signed timestamps; on‑chain actions reference block heights.
+  * Off-chain messages include signed timestamps; on-chain actions reference block heights.
   * Validators enforce `|localTime − timestamp| ≤ ΔT` and "submit within N blocks" constraints.
   * Nonces and sequence numbers prohibit replay or reordering of messages.

-## **9.3 Sybil‑Resistance Bounds**
+## **9.3 Sybil-Resistance Bounds**

 * **Invariant:** The cost (physical effort + economic stake) to create N identities grows at least linearly in N, making large-scale Sybil attacks economically irrational.
 * **Mechanisms:**
-  * Real‑world in‑person verification cannot be parallelized at zero marginal cost.
+  * Real-world in-person verification cannot be parallelized at zero marginal cost.
   * Token stakes (`S_mint`, `S_endorse`) and slashing penalties ensure each new identity carries a significant financial risk.
-  * Graph‑analysis tools and anomaly detection flag unusual sponsorship patterns.
+  * Graph-analysis tools and anomaly detection flag unusual sponsorship patterns.

-## **9.4 Privacy: ZK‑Proof Guarantees**
+## **9.4 Privacy: ZK-Proof Guarantees**

-* **Invariant:** No raw biometric or environmental sensor data is revealed on‑chain or to validators; only zero‑knowledge proofs and hashes are published.
+* **Invariant:** No raw biometric or environmental sensor data is revealed on-chain or to validators; only zero-knowledge proofs and hashes are published.
 * **Mechanisms:**
   * ZK proofs attest that the protocol steps (e.g. matching hashes) were executed correctly, without leaking underlying data.
   * Sensor packages carry only hashes of data; all proofs bind these hashes cryptographically.